zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/features/bulk-merge.md

 For **HUGE** performance gains, Entity Framework makes one database round-trip for each entity to insert/update.

-So if you want to modify 10,000 entities, 10,000 database round trip will be required which is **INSANELY** slow.
+So if you want to modify 10,000 entities, 10,000 database round-trips will be required, which is **INSANELY** slow.
 To use BulkMerge, you will need to use a third-party library.

 |Operations	|1,000 Entities	|2,000 Entities	|5,000 Entities|
 |:----------|:----------|:----------|:----------|